libp2p.pubsub package

 Parameters:

-• topic_id – topic which we are going to publish the data to
+• topic_id – topic (str) or topics (list[str]) to publish the data to

 • data – data which we are publishing